-Burnett, a Democrat, was the representative for Kentucky's 1st congressional district from 1861 to 1863.
+Burnett was the representative for Kentucky’s 1st congressional district and was a Democrat.
+He served from 1861 to 1863.

 From Dec 1855 to Feb 1862, Burnett missed 322 of 1,766 roll call votes, which is 18.2%.
 This is better than the median of 27.9% among the lifetime records of representatives serving in Feb 1862.
 The chart below reports missed votes over time.